 Coroner’s inquest process - what to expect

 Below, we explain the tasks that will need to be undertaken to ensure that the inquest is conducted as thoroughly as possible.
 Anyone who has a 'proper interest' can play an active role in the inquest process.
 This means they can review the evidence before the inquest hearing and ask questions to the witnesses.
 Examples of someone with a proper interest are:

 - a parent, spouse, child or civil partner

 - anyone whose actions the coroner believes may have contributed to the death, accidentally or otherwise

-Stage 1 – establishing the scope of the inquest
+Stage 1 – establishing what the inquest will cover

 - Who will be called upon to provide a witness statement